Bellingham Whatcom Public Facilities District

 Mission: “Funding a Regional Center to Increase Economic Prosperity and Lay a Foundation for Future Public and Private Investment in our Community.”

-Meetings of the Bellingham-Whatcom Public Facilities District are held twice a year on a Thursday at 12 p.m. at City Hall, 210 Lottie Street, Bellingham.
-Meetings generally last for an hour
+Meetings of the Bellingham-Whatcom Public Facilities District are held on Thursdays at 12 p.m. at City Hall, 210 Lottie Street, Bellingham.

 Recent Meeting Materials: